 Residents of RAD and Choice Neighborhoods projects converting to PBVs, are eligible and offered a variety of services through the Housing Department community centers including Aeroterra Community Center located in the Aeroterra community, and the Emmett McLoughlin Community Training and Education Center located in Henson Village.
-Services include but are not limited to: ARIZONA@WORK PHOENIX Affiliate Site Career Center, resume assistance, job fairs, GED preparation classes, ESL classes, neighborhood network center/computer access, health prevention classes, nutrition, physical activity and other health related classes, early childhood development screenings, financial literacy, Girl Scouts, parent educational programming, Man Cave for fathers of 0 - 5 year old youth, community leadership classes/Leadership Academy, Volunteer Income Tax Assistance (VITA), Ninos en Mi Casa training for inhome childcare providers, Raising a Reader, Kindergarten Boot Camp, assistance with benefit applications, youth sports, dance/music/art classes, and PBS Kids Play and Learn Science.
+Services include but are not limited to: ARIZONA@WORK PHOENIX Affiliate Site Career Center, resume writing assistance, job search, job fairs, GED preparation classes, ESL classes, neighborhood network center/computer access, health prevention classes, nutrition, physical activity and other health related classes, early childhood development screenings, financial literacy, Girl Scouts, parent educational programming, Man Cave for fathers of 0 - 5 year old youth, community leadership classes/Leadership Academy, Volunteer Income Tax Assistance (VITA), Ninos en Mi Casa training for in-home childcare providers, Raising a Reader, Kindergarten Boot Camp, assistance with benefit applications, youth sports, dance/music/art classes, and PBS Kids Play and Learn Science.

 Early Head Start and Head Start services are offered by several organizations in the surrounding areas.
 Qualified residents are also eligible to join the Family Self Sufficiency (FSS) Program.

-Case management, service coordination and other services are offered to all public housing residents at all HOPE VI developments (Henson Village, Symphony and Aeroterra) and those who live in the sites that are benefitted by the ROSS Family Service Coordinator grant.
+Case management, service coordination and other services are offered to all public housing residents at all HOPE VI developments (Henson Village, Symphony and Aeroterra) and those who live in the sites that are benefitted by the ROSS Family Service Coordinator grants.
 In 2018, a ROSS service Coordinator grant for the Aeroterra Community was awarded to the Phoenix Resident Investment Development Effort (PRIDE) Board and implemented by the HSS program.
-This grant ended May 2022.
 Effective June 1, 2022, the 2021 renewal ROSS Service Coordinator PRIDE Board grant for 2022-2025 was implemented at the Aeroterra HOPE VI site by HSS.
 The focus of this grant is to provide education, employment, and health related services with the multiple partners of the CSP.
 Another ROSS Service Coordinator Grant was awarded to Friendly Housing in 2020 for 2021-2024 for Henson Village and Symphony Apartments.
 The focus for this grant is employment and training, education, financial literacy, and health related services.
+A renewal grant application with Friendly House was submitted in December 2023.
 HSS works in partnership with Friendly House, providing space and oversite of this program.
-Both sites provide service coordination to the multiple providers of the CSP that leads to greater self-sufficiency or enhanced quality of life.
+Both sites provide service coordination through the multiple providers of the Housing Coalition of Service Providers that leads to greater self-sufficiency or enhanced quality of life.
 Since the COVID pandemic, all sites have provided COVID vaccinations, flu shots and other immunizations through the University of Arizona Mobile Prevention Program, Maricopa Department of Public Health, Valle del Sol, and other health care providers.